Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/main.md

 Starting at 13th level, you can use your action to expend 2 Medical dice and 1 use of a healer's kit to end the blinded or deafened condition on a creature you can see within 5 feet of you (possibly yourself).

 ## Paralysis Analysis
-Starting at 14th level, you can use your action to expend 3 Medical dice and 1 use of a healer's kit to end the paralyzed condition on a creature you can see within 5 feet of you (possibly yourself).
+Starting at 14th level, you can use your action to expend 3 Medical dice and 1 use of a healer's kit to end the paralyzed condition on a creature you can see within 5 feet of you.

 ## Medical Resourcefulness
 Starting at 15th level, when you roll initiative and have a number of remaining Medical dice lower than your Intelligence modifier, you regain a number of Medical dice until you have a number equal to your Intelligence modifier.